 Marhaba – means welcome.
 This one is also used to welcome anyone at any time.

-Sabah Al Khayr – Same as the good morning in English.
-This is a very formal way of greeting.
+Sabah Al Khayr: This is the same as “good morning” in English.
+It is a very formal way of greeting.

-Shake Hands and embracing accompanies these verbal greetings in the case of male to male and female to female.
+Shake Hands and embracing accompany these verbal greetings in the case of male to male and female to female.
 Generally, Arab men and women do not shake hands with each other.

 How to reply to Arabic Greetings